-The tool Create UMI Reads from Reads generates a single consensus read, called a UMI read, from reads which have the same or similar UMI, and similar sequence.
-As input the tool takes reads that have been processed by the Remove and Annotate with Unique Molecular Index tool.
+The tool Create UMI Reads from Reads generates a single consensus read, called a UMI read, from reads that have the same or similar UMI, and similar sequences.
+It can be used to process single end reads and paired end reads, including reads generated by duplex sequencing methods.
+Reads must be preprocessed by the Remove and Annotate with Unique Molecular Index tool before running Create UMI Reads from Read.
 It is recommended that the input reads are also trimmed for adapters and homopolymers.

 The tool makes extensive use of the minHash concept for Locality-Sensitive Hashing (LSH) to find clusters of similar reads.
 Briefly, all k-mers of each read are hashed with a number of hash functions, and for each of these hash functions the lowest hash value over all the k-mers is recorded.
 Two reads that share a lowest hash value are likely to share a k-mer and are linked together.
 In practice, a single hash function is not sufficiently specific to link related reads, and so sets of hash functions are used.
 Reads are only linked if each hash function in the set has the same lowest value for the two reads.
 The linked reads can be thought of as forming a graph, where each read is a node, and edges are made between the linked reads.
 Clusters of reads form disconnected subgraphs i.e. they are only linked to each other.